tdahman13/cpst342f17hw2/README.md

 One thing that was easier to do in Bootstrap was making a spacer column.
 I ended up putting an empty <p> when other empty containers were not spacing properly.

+I added a google.font and a font-stack and I think that this is fully semantic.
+I was not able to get index.html to be fully responsive.